How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Beneficial nematodes (Steinernema feltiae): These microscopic organisms parasitize fungus gnat larvae in the soil

-• Hydrogen peroxide solution: Mix one part 3% hydrogen peroxide with four parts water to drench affected soil
+• Hydrogen peroxide solution: Mix one part 3% hydrogen peroxide with four parts water to drench affected soil or coco coir

 For persistent problems in larger setups, you might consider a bug zapper near your growing area to catch flying adults, or a dehumidifier to reduce overall moisture in your growing space.
+Both are available on our Amazon storefront.

 Why Fungus Gnats Can Actually Spread Disease

 This is another reason why prevention and quick action matter.
 Pythium and similar pathogens cause damping-off disease, which can devastate young seedlings even faster than the gnats themselves.
+For more on damping off, see our complete damping off prevention guide.

 Fun Fact: Fungus Gnats Outdoors